MahibAbrar222/MahibAbrar222/README.md

 ## 🤝 Contributions
 - Contributed to [hmbashar/bangladesh-division-Districts-police-station-condational-form](https://github.com/hmbashar/bangladesh-division-Districts-police-station-condational-form): Add JSON data files for administrative divisions in Bangladesh

+## How to contact
+- You can contact with me via my email [mahibabrar123@gmail.com](mailto:mahibabrar123@gmail.com) or via discord (Id: `mahib_83323`)

+Thank you for visiting my profile!
+Feel free to reach out if you want to collaborate on a project or just have a chat.
+Let's connect and build something amazing together!

 <!--
 ## 👨‍💻 Personal Projects
 - [Personal Project 1](https://github.com/MahibAbrar222/PersonalProject1): Brief description of the project.
 - [Personal Project 2](https://github.com/MahibAbrar222/PersonalProject2): Brief description of the project.

-Thank you for visiting my profile!
-Feel free to reach out if you want to collaborate on a project or just have a chat.
-Let's connect and build something amazing together!
 -->